 Here’s a brief walk-through the MCA exhibit with Chicago Curator Michael Darling:

-We’ll have more Murakami when the show starts on February 3rd.
-In the meantime, here’s a look back at the 2016 VAG show where Murakami played a different role as curator.
+Here’s a look back at the 2016 VAG show where Murakami played a different role as curator.

 Written by Elizabeth Newton